isomerpages/moe-greenridgepri/_departments/ICT, MRL, ALP/Media Resource Library (MRL).md

 |   Monday to Thursday   | 7.45 a.m. – 4.30 p.m. |
 |         Friday         | 7.45 a.m. – 4.00 p.m. |
 | Closed for lunch break |   1.30 p.m. - 2 p.m.  |

+<b><u>LIBRARY RULES & BORROWING REQUIREMENTS</u></b>

+An Ezlink card (with photo) or a photocopy of it is needed to borrow school library books.
+Each student can borrow a maximum of 6 books.
+Those with overdue books must return the books before they can borrow again.
+Primary 1 students will be given temporary library cards until their actual cards are ready.
+All students can return their books in the book drop outside the MRL. **Please return school books to the school library (not National Libraries)**.
+Students are encouraged to read silently in the libraries.
+Please do take note that NO eating/drinking/playing is allowed in the library.

+<b><u>OVERDUE OR LOST BOOKS</u></b>

+Every student should be responsible for the books that they have borrowed.
+All books should be returned to the library before the due date.
+Reminder slips will be given if overdue books are not returned.
+Books that are lost must be reported immediately to the librarian and be replaced with a new book (can be of a different title that is suitable for Primary school students) of around $10.
+A receipt must be attached to the book for record purposes.